youssefhamila/Health_ETL/README.md

 ## Prerequisites

-- Docker installed on your machine
+- Docker and docker compose installed on your machine
 - Python installed on your machine
 - Terminal or Command Prompt